mbideau/tech-design-principles/Choosing a programming language for a project.md

-  deadline, or the technical feasibility of what you want to achieve, or the poor quality of the ecosystem, or the sustainability of that new language/framework in time, and you risk ending up like a balloon bouncing from one language/framework/toolchain to another, and experiment fatigue (like the well know [JS fatigue](https://segment.com/blog/the-deep-roots-of-js-fatigue/))
+  deadline, or the technical feasibility of what you want to achieve, or the poor quality of the ecosystem, or the sustainability of that new language/framework in time, and you risk ending up like a balloon bouncing from one language/framework/toolchain to another, and experiment fatigue (like the well known [JS fatigue](https://segment.com/blog/the-deep-roots-of-js-fatigue/))

-- **reluctance** to learn something new: you might pay a high price for staying with technologies that are becoming obsoletes, like not finding developers, or high salary, or an ecosystem deperishing, with upstream bug not fixed, a less rapid development, technical difficulties to adopt a new paradigm within that language ecosystem, being seen as not innovative or outdated
+- **reluctance** to learn something new: you might pay a high price for staying with technologies that are becoming obsoletes, like not finding developers, or high salary, or a deperishing ecosystem, with upstream bugs not fixed, a less rapid development, technical difficulties to adopt a new paradigm within that language ecosystem, being seen as not innovative or outdated

-- **proudness** to not follow the crowd: you might miss the chance to improve, to get interesting insights and learn other way to code (better quality, efficiency, maintainability, etc.), and ensure your are not doing things wrong, in a deprecated way, or sub-optimally, and sometimes you might be late on a technological shift that provides a competitive advantage or is an economical imperative (Nokia rings a bell ? 😆).
+- **proudness** to not follow the crowd: you might miss the chance to improve, to get interesting insights and learn other ways to code (better quality, efficiency, maintainability, etc.), and ensure you are not doing things wrong, in a deprecated way, or sub-optimally, and sometimes you might be late on a technological shift that provides a competitive advantage or is an economical imperative (Nokia rings a bell ? 😆).
 It is less real with a language but for example, the need to switch to a new technology stack too late, might happen at a bad time (less resources) and